-Primary Goal Sector Create More Affo Preserve Afforda rdable & Workforce Housing; Public bility Housing Barri ers Overcome Lack of funding f or affordable housing developments, reduces cost of development for affordable housing.
+Primary Goal Sector Create More Affo Preserve Afforda rdable & Workforce Housing; bility Public Housing Barri ers Overcome Lack of funding f or affordable housing developments, reduces cost of development for affordable housing.
 Description Kitsap County and its jurisdictions could implement various different local options to increase funding for affordable housing.
 In addition, the Washington State legislature is very focused on housing affordability and may add more options in the near term.
 So long as voters approve the uses, these taxing measures can be designed for a wide array of uses.
 According to the Municipal Research and Services Center (MRSC), the following local taxing measures for affordable housing could be considered.
 A sales tax redirect for affordable housing, allowed under HB1406, is already underway in Kitsap County.
 A property tax levy (RCW 84.52.105) - allows jurisdictions to place an additional tax up to \$0.50 per thousand dollars assessed for up to ten years.
 Funds must go toward financing affordable housing for households earning below 50% MFI.
 A sales tax levy (RCW 82.14.530) - allows jurisdictions to place a sales tax up to 0.1%.
 At least 60% of funds must go toward constructing affordable housing, mental/behavioral health-related facilities, or funding the operations and maintenance costs of affordable housing and facilities where housing-related programs are provided.
 At least 40% of funds must go toward mental / behavioral health treatment programs and services or housing-related services.
 A real estate excise tax (REET) (RCW 82.46.035) - allows a portion of city REET funds to be used for affordable housing projects and the planning, acquisition, rehabilitation, repair, replacement, construction, or improvement of facilities for people experiencing homelessness.
 These projects must be listed in city's the capital facilities plan.
 Scalability A housing levy could be scaled at Critical Considerations the market level, but acts property- by-property.
 Several of these taxing options are near-term, due to recent legislation.
 New taxes would be Potential Affordability High - could meaningfully increase funding available for affordable medium-term opportunities since they require voter approval.

 Affordability Impact Potential Partnerships Nearby cities (could be paired with a regional bond to cover both capital and support costs) or Kitsap County (if the County is interested in issuing a levy).
-Housing Authorities and affordable housing service providers would be implementation partners. voter approval.
-Immediate next steps could include: Provide information to community groups an supporters Early analysis to understand the target revenue, and potential uses of the revenue.
+Housing Authorities and affordable housing service providers would be implementation partners.
 Early analysis and or polling to understand types of taxes, rates, and the general appetite for these measures with the public.
-Early analysis and or polling to see if certain programs housing types or locations are Applicable Locations Countywide programs, housing types, or locations are more or less favorable with voters.
+Early analysis and or polling to see if certain Applicable Locations Countywide programs, housing types, or locations are more or less favorable with voters.
 This could face political or voter-driven opposition.
-Relevant Resources Seattle Housing Levy: www.seattle.gov/housing/levy MRSC tax information: mrsc.org/Home/Explore-Topics/Planning/Specific-Planning-Subjects-Plan-Elements/Affordable-Housing-Ordinances-Flexible-Provisions.aspx MRSC REET information: mrsc.org/Home/Explore-Topics/Finance/Revenues/Real-Estate-Excise-Tax.aspx
+Relevant Resources Seattle Housing Levy: www.seattle.gov/housing/levy MRSC tax information: mrsc.org/Home/Explore-Topics/Planning/Specific-Planning- Subjects-Plan-Elements/Affordable-Housing-Ordinances-Flexible-Provisions.aspx MRSC REET information: mrsc.org/Home/Explore-Topics/Finance/Revenues/Real- Estate-Excise-Tax.aspx